d0tTino/UME/docs/GRAPH_MODEL.md

 ## Memory aging

-A separate scheduler periodically moves old events from the episodic graph into the semantic store.
-Facts are preserved while the episodic layer stays small.
-Embeddings associated with aged nodes are also checked for expiration and removed from the vector index to keep retrieval‑augmented generation fresh.
-Call :func:`ume.start_memory_aging_scheduler` with paired episodic and semantic memory objects to enable the process.
+The :class:`ume.memory.TieredMemoryManager` orchestrates data movement across the episodic, semantic and optional cold layers.
+During each aging cycle old events migrate from episodic into semantic memory and very old entries can be archived in cold storage.
+Embeddings are expired based on age and their freshness is audited against the ``UME_VECTOR_MAX_AGE_DAYS`` threshold.
+Instantiate ``TieredMemoryManager`` with the memory instances and call ``start()`` to run the process in the background.
 Pass ``vector_age_seconds=None`` to disable vector pruning.

 ## Schema Upgrades